BROWN COUNTY

 Along those same lines, BCHS needs volunteers to assist with trapping and transporting cats to the vet.
 Often, the caretaker of stray cats is unable to conduct the trapping on their own or transport the cats to appointments.
 If you are interested in being actively involved in helping decrease the over-population of cats in Brown County, email snap@bchsohio.org and let us know.
 Trapping for spay/neuter is fun and rewarding.
 No experience needed.
 We need your help to make a difference!

-Funding for SNAP is made possible by very generous donations from community members and BCHS supporters.
+Funding for SNAP is made possible by grants and very generous donations from community members and BCHS supporters.
 Thank you!